Skip to content

 • When speaking with the locals, avoid touching someone’s head or simply passing anything over his head.
 When it comes to Malaysians, the face is considered a sacred part of the body, and you must respect this, even if you are laughing or kidding with someone else.
 Just make sure you don’t put your hand near his head.

-• Don’t mention anything negative about Malaysian cuisine or be confused with other countries in Southern East Asia.
-Because the people in this country are pretty enthusiastic about their culinary offerings, they will be offended if you say anything like, “I don’t know… Maybe Thai food is superior!”
+• Don’t mention anything negative about Malaysian cuisine or be confused with other Southeast Asian countries.
+Because the people in this country are enthusiastic about their culinary offerings, they will be offended if you say, “I don’t know… Maybe Thai food is superior!”
 Oh, this is like a heinous murder scene.
-If you want to express your dissatisfaction with their cuisine, just avoid discussing it with the natives.
+If you want to express dissatisfaction with their cuisine, just avoid discussing it with the natives.

-Pro tip: You should avoid being outdoors most of the time because of the high degree of humidity, particularly if you want to trek through its beautiful forests without having at least a bottle of water with you (or maybe many bottles of water).
-Believe that you will need to be hydrated all along and that water will help you cope with this weather.
+Pro tip: You should avoid being outdoors most of the time because of the high humidity, particularly if you want to trek through its beautiful forests without having at least a bottle of water (or maybe many bottles).
+Believe that you need to be hydrated and that water will help you cope with this weather.

 More Awesome Things to Do in Langkawi

-• Embark on one of the most fabulous trips over the green landscapes of Langkawi by cable car, which will take you on a 15-minute tour to admire the breathtaking scenery of the Malaysia islands.
-It will set you back around $10.
+• Embark on one of the most fabulous trips over the green landscapes of Langkawi by cable car.
+The 15-minute tour will take you to admire the breathtaking scenery of the Malaysian islands.
+It will cost around $10.

-• Parasailing is an option for those who aren’t interested in the more exhilarating activities in Langkawi.
+• Parasailing is an option for those not interested in the more exhilarating activities in Langkawi.
 While soaring above the water and soaking in the scenery, you may chill out and enjoy yourself.
 (Parasailing in Langkawi will cost you around $16)

-• For more amusement, while spending your vacation in Langkawi, we recommend you book a 4-5-hour tour while boarding on a hot air balloon.
-It’s one of the best activities for tourists as they can admire a lush view over the islands and take excellent photographs.
-(A hot air balloon ride in Langkawi will cost you around $55… Costly but worthy!)
+• For more amusement, we recommend booking a 4-5-hour tour while boarding a hot-air balloon while spending your vacation in Langkawi.
+It’s one of the best tourist activities, as they can admire a lush view over the islands and take excellent photographs.
+(A hot-air balloon ride in Langkawi will cost you around $55… Costly but worthy!)
 The only advice here is to manage your time to be in the air during sunset.

 25 Best Things to Do in Malaysia-Your Full Guide